Abdul-Mustafa/my-dart-quetion/README.md

 19. What is **"function currying"** or __"partial application"__?
 20. What is the __Callback Function__?
 ## OOP(Fields, Generic Classes, Abstract Classes, Mixins, Interfaces)
+1. What is __OOP(Object Oriented Programming)__?
 1. What is the purpose of using variables prior to the constructor function and what term is used to refer to these variables?
+2. What are the main principles of OOP?
+3. What is __Encapsulation__?
+4. What is __Inheritance__?
+5. What is __Polymorphism__?
+6. What is __Abstraction__?
-2. Is it possible to skip defining variables before the constructor function?
+7. Is it possible to skip defining variables before the constructor function?
-3. Even though variables can be assigned null values, why do we still utilize null safety in Dart?
+8. Even though variables can be assigned null values, why do we still utilize null safety in Dart?
-4. Is it accurate to say that the constructor function receives arguments and assigns them to the instance variables of the class, which are then used by the methods to perform their actions?
+9. Is it accurate to say that the constructor function receives arguments and assigns them to the instance variables of the class, which are then used by the methods to perform their actions?
-5. Is it possible to declare or define a new instance variable for a Dart class from outside the class definition?
+10. Is it possible to declare or define a new instance variable for a Dart class from outside the class definition?
-6. What is the purpose of using the keyword in Dart classes?
+11. What is the purpose of using the keyword in Dart classes?
-9. How can I create a custom types in dart and then return this type by a function?
+12. How can I create a custom types in dart and then return this type by a function?
+13. Is it required to use the @override annotation?
 ## Fields
 10. What are the fields in dart programming language?
 11. What are the different parts of fields in dart?